chazlarson/brick-finder/README.md

-2444,0,17    # part available on webrick under alternate mold 4732,72,2    # part not available on either 30374,9999,1 # Part requested in "Any Color"
+2444,0,17    # part available on webrick under alternate mold 4732,72,2    # part not available on either 30374,9999,1 # Part requested in "Any Color" 3648,19,22   # Rebrickable doesn't recognize this part, Bricklink does
 ```

 Create and activate a virtual environment: